ayycce/p6eunoia-aisyah/README.md

 * This project is based on the **Praktikum 6 Modul "Menggunakan Database Lokal"** for Mobile Programming.
 * [cite_start]Guidance from lecturer: **Muhayat, M.IT.** [cite: 9]
-* Special thanks to **Gemini** for the step-by-step guidance and aesthetic modifications. 😉
+* Special thanks to **Gemini and ChatGPT** for the step-by-step guidance and aesthetic modifications. 😉